lospooky/mlnotes/Maths/README.md

 #Maths

-This first section is just a refresher of basic Calculus and Linear Algebra to start getting your feet wet.
+This first section is just a refresher of basic formulas and definition from Calculus and Linear Algebra

 1. Calculus
 2. Linear Algebra